buerokratt/Installation-Guides/instal_draft.md

 TIM database (tim-postgresql is configures automatically during the first deployment) Users-Database requires manual configuration.

-### Run the foolowing yml files in order after you change the passwords
+### Run the following yml files in order after you change the passwords

 ##### databases.yml
 ```